pingcap/docs-tidb-operator/en/destroy-a-tidb-cluster.md

 ---
-title: Destroy TiDB Clusters in Kubernetes
+title: Destroy TiDB Clusters on Kubernetes
-summary: Learn how to delete TiDB Cluster in Kubernetes.
+summary: Learn how to delete TiDB Cluster on Kubernetes.
 aliases: ['/docs/tidb-in-kubernetes/dev/destroy-a-tidb-cluster/']
 ---

-# Destroy TiDB Clusters in Kubernetes
+# Destroy TiDB Clusters on Kubernetes

-This document describes how to destroy TiDB clusters in Kubernetes.
+This document describes how to destroy TiDB clusters on Kubernetes.

 ## Destroy a TiDB cluster managed by `TidbCluster`